pyember/ember/docs/xcs/README.md

 The system is built on functional programming principles and follows SOLID design patterns throughout its implementation.

+For a detailed explanation of the JIT system architecture and the relationship between autograph, jit, and structural_jit, see [JIT Overview](JIT_OVERVIEW.md).

 ## Usage Examples

 ### Just-In-Time Compilation